maryclare/atsa/index.md

 News
 -------
+* Wednesday, 3/20/19
+  - One more practice question for the second exam has been posted as [Homework 6](https://maryclare.github.io/atsa/content/homework/hw_6.pdf).
+I may post one last one on ARCH/GARCH after class on Thursday depending on what we get around to covering.
 * Tuesday, 3/19/19
   - [Notes on non-stationarity and ARIMA](https://maryclare.github.io/atsa/content/notes/notes_7.pdf) updated.
   - Caught a typo regarding equation (9) in the [spectral analysis notes](https://maryclare.github.io/atsa/content/notes/notes_6.pdf), please make sure to look at the latest version!